 Yesterday, I learned that a huge corporation paid very little in taxes.
 Today, I learned that we should all be upset about this.
 Why do we care what anyone else, corporation or otherwise, pays in taxes?
 Why do we care what another person pays at a restaurant, in a drug store, or at a casino?
 It’s none of our business.
 If this corporation did something illegal, the IRS and the market will punish them, but if that doesn’t occur, the matter should be between the taxpayer and the IRS.
-Most of the critics qualify their disgust with, “I’m not suggesting that the corporation did anything illegal, but c’mon.”
+Most of the critics qualify their disgust with, “I’m not suggesting that they [the corporation] did anything illegal, but c’mon.”
 Unless we’re shareholders, or prospective shareholders, we shouldn’t care how much the corporation is worth, what kind of profits they make, or how much they pay in taxes.
-Nobody is saying that corporations shouldn’t report their tax returns, or that the media shouldn’t publish those records, but the general sense of outrage seems misguided.
-Rather than focus our outrage on the percentage of taxes a corporation pays, we should redirect the focus of our outrage on the percentage of our taxes that the federal government wastes, in fraud and abuse.
+Nobody is saying that corporations shouldn’t report their tax returns, or that the media shouldn’t publish those records, but the general sense of outrage that follows seems misguided.
+Rather than focus our outrage on the percentage of taxes a corporation pays, we should redirect the focus of our outrage on the percentage of those taxes that the federal government wastes, in fraud and abuse.

 The inference critics make is that either the corporation cheated in some way, or the IRS turns a blind eye when it has the taxes of Big Corporations before them.
 Anyone who knows anything about the public sector versus private sector mentality knows that public sector lawyers and accountants pine for the day when they can beat a team of private sector tax lawyers and accountants at the game.
 The corporation’s accountants and lawyers also know that any attempt they make to cheat or defraud the government will form the lede of every news outlet and do great damage to the reputation of the corporation.
 Until someone can show us how anyone paying more in taxes benefits us, or the country, we should ignore these stories, because they’re none of our business.
 These stories are largely between the corporation and the IRS.